jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (iii) an agricultural, forestry, or pastoral property; and (c) does not include—
       (i) the use of facilities solely for the purpose of the delivery, display, or storage of goods or merchandise belonging to a business; or
-      (ii) the maintenance of a fixed place of business solely for the purpose of acquiring goods or merchandise or for collecting information or for advertising for business
+      (ii) the maintenance of a fixed place of business solely for the purpose of acquiring goods or merchandise or for collecting information or for advertising for business; or
+      (iii) a fixed place of business of a person who is a non-resident visitor
   - **fixed life intangible property** is defined in section EE 67 (Other definitions)
   - **fixed principal financial arrangement** —
     (a) means a financial arrangement other than a variable principal debt instrument: